-The Board of directors (the "Board") of Sprott Inc. (the "Corporation") has delegated the responsibilities, authorities and duties described below to the audit committee (the "Committee").
+The board of directors (the "Board") of Sprott Inc. (the "Corporation") has delegated the responsibilities, authorities and duties described below to the audit and risk management committee (the "Committee").
 For the purpose of these terms of reference, the term "Corporation" shall include the Corporation and its subsidiaries.